 In this episode, you’ll learn about:

 - [02:35] – The unique way this year’s stress affects your nervous system – and your need for ‘me care’ to rebuild your resources.

 - [03:43] – How to reframe the phrase “enjoy every minute” of motherhood, so that it gives you more ‘me time’ and less mom guilt

-- [05:37] – How to use the “Self-Care Tree” to find 3 kinds of wisdom that will help you know when to quit quarantine (and any other tough call).
+- [05:37] – My “Self-Care Tree” to help you connect with 3 sources of wisdom that’ll help you know when to quit quarantine (and any other tough call).

 And remember – when you want to get away from it all for a while – it doesn’t mean you’re a “bad mom.”
 But listening to yourself will help you be the best one you can be.